 While incontinence and the buying cycle may last a short period for some, it can last a lifetime for others.
 People with special needs, such as autism, or certain medical conditions, such as spinal cord injury (SCI), who may never regain control of their bladder or bowels, must use incontinence products their entire lives.

-The US Department of Agriculture estimates that it costs $240,000 to raise a child with special needs from birth to 18 years old.
+The US Department of Agriculture estimates that it costs nearly $234,000 to raise a child to the age of 17, excluding the cost of a college education.
 And raising a child with a disability for life can cost $1.4 to $2.4 million, according to Autism Speaks.

 With 23%-83% of children with special needs experiencing some form of incontinence, caregivers most likely spend a considerable amount on incontinence products for their loved ones.